"I'm just the kind of person that rather than lashing out at something that hurts me, I usually cry about it and pray about it."

 Dolly Parton is an Enneagram Type 2

 Enneagram Type 2s, called "The Helper," are driven by a deep need to be loved through being needed.
-Naturally warm, generous, and attuned to what others want.
+They remember who cried at what party, who needed a ride home, who didn't get a birthday call.
+Connection isn't a nice thing to them.
+It's urgent.

 But here's the thing most people don't get about Type 2s: underneath all that giving lies a profound fear of being unwanted.
 They help because connection is oxygen to them.
 Being useful feels like being loved.

 Dolly has built her entire life around this pattern.
 The Imagination Library wasn't just a good idea.
-It was born from a personal wound.
-Her father's illiteracy.
-That's not business strategy.
-That's transforming pain into purpose.
+It was born from a personal wound — her father's illiteracy.
+She saw a need.
+She filled it.
+That's not philanthropy strategy.
+That's a Type 2 doing what Type 2s do.

 Dolly Parton's Upbringing